Do emotions rule your life and your relationships? Perhaps you've learnt to keep them at bay?

-There are 4 DBT skills modules which are based on the recently updated DBT Skills Training Manual by Marsha Linehan (2014).
+There are 4 DBT skills modules which are based on the updated DBT Skills Training Manual by Marsha Linehan (2014).
 Each of these modules is to be attended as part of the full DBT programme.
+Modules in distress tolerance, emotion regulation and interpersonal effectiveness begin with a week of mindfulness.
+It takes 32 weeks to complete all the skills once.

 New skills are presented each week and homework is assigned for participants to practice during the week.
 Homework is reviewed at the next class.
 To enhance learning and effective application of newly acquired knowledge and skills people who commit to the full DBT programme will have access to phone skills coaching, which can be accessed at times of heightened distress 7 days a week.
 The goal of this is for people to get better at using the skills when they are needed most, such as during times of intense emotion, crisis or conflict.